 AI4CIties challenges suppliers to come up with AI solutions that reduce CO2 emissions in the mobility field.
 With over 70% of EU citizens now living in urban areas, traffic congestion and inefficient transport systems still persist across the continent and account for 24% of GHG emissions in European cities.
 AI technologies have already proven they can help optimise traditional transport systems and processes to have a more positive (potential) impact on the environment.

-Cities participating in the Mobility challenge: Amsterdam, Helsinki, Paris Region, Stavanger, Tallinn.
+Cities participating in the Mobility challenge: Amsterdam, Helsinki, Greater Paris, Stavanger, Tallinn.
 AI4Cities received 54 applications aimed at addressing this challenge.
 In the coming months we will provide more details about the proposed solutions.

 A video introduction to the Mobility challenge can be found here.